 “Do you actually realise how many people are hanging themselves because of being frightened of the stigma?
 Wording is CLEAR.
 MENTAL PATIENT.”

-Former spin doctor Alistair Campbell, who has also suffered from the illness, wrote on the microblogging site: ” Look what Asda’s selling… what possesses these people?”
+Former spin doctor Alistair Campbell, who has also suffered from depression, wrote on Twitter: ” Look what Asda’s selling… what possesses these people?”

-Katie Dalton of Welsh mental health charity Gofal also wrote on Twitter: ” Dear @asda, did you take 1 second to consider how it would affect the 1 in 4 people who experience mental health problems in any given year?
+Katie Dalton of Welsh mental health charity Gofal tweeted: ” Dear @asda, did you take 1 second to consider how it would affect the 1 in 4 people who experience mental health problems in any given year?